nbellini/nbellini.github.io/Pseudocode.md

 Alright, so after meeting with you, I've decided to switch to building an HTML website since I don't think I'll be able to turn around this API with enough satisfaction or time.
 So, that being said...

 # PROJECT 2: The website
-I'll be building an html website for an upcoming songwriters collective I'll be building in Nashville post-grad.
+I'll be building an html website for an upcoming songwriters collective I'll be starting in Nashville post-grad.

 To start, I'll have to wipe clear what I have on it currently, and get started with a styles sheet.